*Updated Nov 24th, 2017

 It’s important to note, however, that hCG is administered under the supervision of a physician (hCG is considered a drug and requires a prescription) along with a Very Low Calorie Diet (a diet providing 800 or less calories per day—also known as a “VLCD”).
 It is often accompanied by intensive one-to-one support.

-This is often referred to as the “hCG protocol.”
+This is the “hCG protocol.”

 When hCG was tested, it was compared to a placebo which included the Very Low Calorie Diet.
 And yes, VLCDs work.
 You will lose weight on one.